MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/contentunderstanding/set-up-content-understanding.md

 ## <a name="ai-builder-credits"></a>AI Builder-krediter

-Om du har 300 eller fler SharePoint Syntex-licenser för SharePoint Syntex i din organisation allokeras en miljon AI Builder-krediter.
-Om du har färre än 300 licenser måste du köpa AI Builder-krediter för att kunna använda formulärbearbetning.
+If you have 300 or more SharePoint Syntex licenses for SharePoint Syntex in your organization, you will be allocated one million AI Builder credits.
+If you have fewer than 300 licenses, you must purchase AI Builder credits in order to use forms processing.

 Du kan beräkna den AI Builder-kapacitet som passar dig bäst med [Kalkylatorn för AI Builder](https://powerapps.microsoft.com/ai-builder-calculator).